bplank/bilstm-aux/README.md

 2013)](https://sites.google.com/site/rmyeid/projects/polyglot) can be
 downloaded from [here](http://www.itu.dk/people/bapl/embeds.tar.gz) (0.6GB)

+You can load generic word embeddings by using `--embeds WORD_EMBEDS_FILE` (as the Polyglot ones above).
+Note that the dimensions of embeddings should match the `--in_dim` option.

-You can load generic word embeddings by using --embeds, however Bilty also supports loading embeddings from the input files.
-This can be enabled by --embeds_in_file and expects the train/dev/test files to be in the following format:
+Bilty also supports loading additional embeddings from the input files.
+This can be enabled by `--embeds_in_file FILE`.
+It expects the train/dev/test files to be in the following format:

 ```
 word1<tab>tag1<tab>emb=val1,val2,val3,...